webgme/tutorials/_session6_auth/README.md

 ### 8. Important considerations
 If your deployment is open to the public you should definitely make sure that you're running your webgme server behind a secure proxy (for instance [nginx](https://www.nginx.com/resources/wiki/)).
 The reason for this it two avoid hijacking of the token (or at login the user credentials) from a man in the middle attack.

+### 9. Extrenal Authentication
+By sharing the private key with a trusted 3rd party, authenticated requests to the webgme server can be made without explicit sign-in (using username and password).

+The webgme server looks for tokens in these places (ordered by look-up order):
+1) Under the Authroization header `Bearer`, e.g. `Authorization: Bearer mF_9.B5f-4.1JqM....`
+2) In the url-query parameter `token`, e.g. `?token=mF_9.B5f-4.1JqM....`.
+3) Inside a cookie at `access_token` (configurable at gmeConfig.authentication.jwt.cookieId).

+If an authenticated userId doesn't have an entry in the webgme user database - the user will be created automatically with a random password.
+(Users can later visit the profile page and change their password.)
+These "inferred" users will not be able to create new projects by default, however in version v2.12.0 this is configurable `config.authentication.inferredUsersCanCreate = false`).

 ### Common issues
 If you have problems with faulty keys or are generating new keys for the same host clearing the stored cookies inside the browser can solve some 403 issues.